MestreLion/srtcleaner/README.md

 `\t` are also interpreted, so you can use `\n` when you want to include a newline at the end of the text to match.

+Leave the default blacklist empty for no SRT entry removal, for example when using SRT Cleaner just for converting the SRT file encoding, otherwise SRT Cleaner might re-create the blacklist with a basic set of records.

 Example of a basic `srtcleaner.conf`:
 ```
 OpenSubtitles.org